-A sanctuary of tranquility and luxury in the heart of the Left Bank
+This sanctuary of tranquility and luxury can be found in the heart of the Left Bank .

-This renovated hotel retains its period charm in guest chambers that exude individual character.
-In number 16, redone in Victorian style, Oscar Wilde spent his last days; room 36 turns back the hands of time to the Art Deco era; and number 12, the leopard room, has been reinterpreted with a “back to Africa” ambience.
-On the ground floor, the location features a bar, a gastronomic restaurant and a beautiful patio graced with a fountain.
+This renovated hotel retains its period charm in guest chambers that exude individual character, thanks to designer Jacques Garcia.
+In number 16, for example, which has been redone in Victorian style, Oscar Wilde spent his last days.
+Room 36 turns back the hands of time to the Art Deco era, and number 12, the leopard room, has been reinterpreted with a “back to Africa” ambience.
+On the ground floor, the hotel features a bar, a gastronomic restaurant serving a modern take on classic French cuisine, and a beautiful patio graced with a fountain.
 A stone staircase leads to a nice swimming pool.
 It's possible that the prospect of a stay here will elicit the same response as that attributed to dear old Oscar: "One can resist anything but temptation."